Community Learning Mental Health Research Project

 We repeat the short questionnaires during your programme of learning to see how this will impact on your mental health and optional top up sessions will be available.

-The FREE course you could choose will be one of these, but more will be running in 2017- further details will be added to this website in December.
+The FREE course you could choose will be one of these but we will be adding more choices so please revisit this page:

 SHINE to help you with anxiety, stress and low mood